hwipl/blog/drafts/tc-bpf_from_c-libbpf/README.md

 This creates a TC Filter rule for the BPF program in the TC QDISC you created in the previous step.

-TODO: add `tc` and `bpftool` commands to check if attaching was successful?

 After running the code above, you can check if attaching was successful, e.g., with the command line tools `tc` and `bpftool`.